ankush5007/Nosql/Nosql.md

 - Cap stands for Consistent , Availbilty and Parition Tolerence To understand this let understand the distrubuted system.DS are the network where data are stored more than one machine(virtual or physical) at a same time and serving will be done at the same time. all cloud Application now a days are distrubuted system.

-- Consistent ,Availabilty and Parition Tolerence are the characterstics while designing distrubuted system.cap theorm tells that a distrubuted system can not have all three characterstics at a same time any of two can be applied at same time.
+- Consistent ,Availabilty and Parition Tolerence are the characterstics while designing distrubuted system.cap theorm tells that a distrubuted system can not have all three characterstics at a same time any of two can be applied at same time.Every RDBMS or Nosql has it's own Characterstics (CAP) either they support CA or CP or AP  so accordingly you can pick database and work accordingly.